gnp/Python-Bytecode-SAX/README.md

 # AUTHOR

-Gregor N. Purdy <gregor@focusresearch.com>
+Gregor N. Purdy, Sr. <gnp@acm.org<gt>

 # COPYRIGHT

-Copyright (C) 2003 Gregor N. Purdy.
-All rights reserved.
+Copyright (C) 2003-2012 Gregor N. Purdy, Sr. All rights reserved.

 # LICENSE

 This program is free software.
 Its use is subject to the same license as Perl.